tommac08/docsv2/sources/docker.md

     - Custom image name : (docker hub username)/(image name)
     - Source code path : (source code path for image you want to build)
     - Push to Docker Hub : Check
+    - Push Image tag : (custom_tag|default:build_number)
 - Make sure the Dockerfile for the image you want to build is at the root of your repo
 - Trigger a manual or webhook build
 - After the build is complete, make sure your Docker Hub account has the image you just pushed.
-The image should be tagged with the build number on Shippable.
+The image should be tagged with the tag you set up in `settings` or the build number on Shippable

 ### Post-CI Dockerbuild